Home

 However, when using the BILL network, both payor and payee can enter and manage their own banking information—without the need to share that information with each other—for added security and convenience.

-ACH vs wire transfer: what's the difference?
+ACH transfer vs wire: what's the difference?

-ACH transfers are electronic movements of money between banks through the ACH network, while wire transfers are faster but more expensive bank-to-bank transfers.
 ACH transfers are commonly used for everyday transactions, while wire transfers are preferred for large-sum, time-sensitive transfers.

 BILL and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on, for tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.
 BILL assumes no responsibility for any inaccuracies or inconsistencies in the content.
 While we have made every attempt to ensure that the information contained in this site has been obtained from reliable sources, BILL is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 All information in this site is provided “as is”, with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information, and without warranty of any kind, express or implied.
 In no event shall BILL, its affiliates or parent company, or the directors, officers, agents or employees thereof, be liable to you or anyone else for any decision made or action taken in reliance on the information in this site or for any consequential, special or similar damages, even if advised of the possibility of such damages.
 Certain links in this site connect to other websites maintained by third parties over whom BILL has no control.
 BILL makes no representations as to the accuracy or any other aspect of information contained in other websites.